 INTPs at Work

 INTPs contribute formidable critical thinking skills, ingenuity, and logical rigor to the workplace.
-Out of all the MBTI types, INTPs are the most well-suited to analyzing intricate theoretical systems.
+Out of all the personality types, INTPs are the most well-suited to analyzing intricate theoretical systems.
 Problem-solving in their fields of interest excites them, and they can be engrossed for hours in a project, eventually emerging with an efficient solution that wouldn’t occur to most people.
 Since they can spot inconsistencies quickly, they’re also excellent at troubleshooting.

 Aside from their keenly rational minds, INTPs are very imaginative and even visionary.
 They often do well when put in charge of brainstorming and idea generation.
 INTPs perceive multiple possibilities, and they delight in pushing past conceptual boundaries and into innovative territory.
 Instead of handling routine tasks, INTPs tend to follow where inspiration takes them, even leaping from idea to idea as they chase their train of thought.